 6、How to protect PCB from Corrosion and Pollution

 If there's little you can do to improve the environment surrounding your PCB, focus more on protecting the board itself.
-The easiest and most common solution for keeping PCBs safe from the environment is placing them in enclosures.
+The most natural and most common solution for keeping PCBs safe from the situation is placing them in enclosures.

 Proper casings shield circuit boards from direct external contamination.